 Ruling coalition maintains lead in voter support poll

-The ruling United Right coalition would win an election held this Sunday with 35.8 percent of the vote, a survey by the Estymator pollster showed on Saturday.
+Poland's ruling United Right coalition would win an election held now with 37.6 percent of the vote, a recent survey by the Estymator pollster has shown.

-Main opposition grouping the centrist Civic Coalition would place second with 25.2 percent followed by Poland 2050 and the Polish People's Party (PSL), which will fight in this autumn’s general election as a coalition called the Third Way, with 14.9-percent support.
+Poland 2050 and the Polish People's Party (PSL), which will fight in this autumn's general election as a coalition called the Third Way, would be backed by 9.8 percent of respondents.

 Other groupings would remain below the 5-percent parliamentary threshold.

-The results would give the United Right 191 seats in the Sejm (lower house of parliament), the Civic Coalition would get 124, the Confederation party 45, the New Left 34.
+The poll results would give the United Right 205 seats in the 460-seated Sejm (lower house of parliament), which means it would be unable to secure a parliamentary majority.

-The computer-assisted survey was run on May 25-26 for the DoRzeczy.pl website on a selected group of 1,055 Poles who had declared to vote in the coming elections.
+The computer-assisted survey was run on September 8-9 for the DoRzeczy.pl website on a selected group of 1,075 Poles who had declared their intention to vote in the coming elections.